 Have you taken part in a Twitter chat before?
 Twitter chats have totally changed the way I think about professional learning.
 From #satchat on the weekend to #ADEchat on a weeknight, these live chats with educators from across the world have been helped me connect with other teachers, learn from their experiences, and build a network of passionate individuals.

-A Twitter chat takes place when a group of people all log onto Twitter at the same time and a moderator posts questions for the group of people to answer.
+A Twitter chat takes place when a group of people all log onto Twitter at the same time.
+Then a moderator posts questions for the group of people to answer.
 Anyone can join in get started with Twitter chats.
 The folks at Participate, a company I’ve had the chance to work with the past few years, have developed an app to make taking part in a Twitter chat easier than ever.
 The app is called Participate Chats and it let’s you stay connected and chat straight from your mobile device.

-5 Ways to Elevate Your Professional Learning with Participate Chats
+Professional Learning with Participate Chats

 Find times that work for you